gabrix73/Nofuture-Go-Memguard/USAGE.md

 ---

-### 3. Click “Generate Session ID” in nofuture.go
+### 3. Generate a Session ID

+In `nofuture.go`, click **"Generate Session ID"**.
-This creates a secure post-quantum key pair and generates your session metadata.
+This creates a **post-quantum key pair**, generates a random nonce, and bundles them into your personal **Session ID**.

+You can think of your `Session ID` like a **temporary public key**: it tells the other party how to encrypt messages for you.

 ---

+### 4. Share Your Session ID

-### 4. Copy your Session ID and share it with your contact
+Copy your Session ID and paste it into your chat app.

-Paste it in your chat tab and send it to your conversation partner.
+Send it to your conversation partner.
+They will import it into their own instance of `nofuture.go`.

-> 🔐 The session ID contains no sensitive information and can be safely sent in cleartext.
+> ✅ Session IDs contain **no sensitive private key data** — they are safe to transmit over standard channels.

 ---

-### 5. Your contact pastes your Session ID into their `nofuture.go`
+### 5. Synchronize Sessions

+This is the **core step**:
+When the other user imports your Session ID, their instance uses it to derive a **shared secret** and bind their session to yours.

-Once both ends are synced, the encryption tunnel is live.
+🔄 Once both users are synchronized:
+- Messages can be encrypted asymmetrically using XChaCha and the shared key
+- The session is protected against MITM (with optional signature validation)
+- The encrypted messages are now meaningful only to those inside the session

+> Without synchronization, decryption will fail.
+> With it, communication is seamless, secure, and ephemeral.

 ---